 1. Conservation of the Planet through Our Business Activities

 We actively strive to provide our customers and other stakeholders with information to enhance their environmental awareness via all of our business activities, products, and services.
 We also carry out quantitative measurements of our environmental conservation activities, and report the progress we make publicly.

 We monitor our greenhouse gas (GHG) emissions-not just from electric energy and fossil energy at our offices, but through our entire value chain - and work together with our partners to reduce these emissions.

 3. Recycling, Reducing Energy Use, Pollution Prevention, and Biodiversity Preservation

 We work to gauge every stage of the environmental impact through our entire value chain.
-Building on this knowledge, we actively work with our business partners to promote recycling, reduce energy use, prevent environmental contamination, and preserve the world's biodiversity.
+Building on this knowledge, we actively work with our business partners to promote recycling and reduce energy use, as well as improve energy efficiency, prevent environmental contamination, save water, and preserve the world's biodiversity.

 4. Fostering Employee Eco-Awareness and Supporting Their Actions

 We provide support so that all Recruit Group employees can enhance their awareness of the need to address the climate crisis and give full consideration to the environment in all actions and proposals in their work and daily lives.

 We have adopted an Environmental Management System based on ISO 14001 to make steady progress on our initiatives throughout the entire value chain*² as stated in the policy.
 We continually discuss and consult with internal and external stakeholders about environmental issues, in an effort to improve our environmental policy and initiatives.

 *1 Established April 1, 2010 (modified January 25, 2023)